 The letter of intent is your chance to demonstrate that you can convey information concisely through college-level writing.
 It's a heavily weighted factor in the application process and gives you an opportunity to stand out from hundreds of other applicants.
 To assist with this process, we've provided a few tips to consider before submitting your letter of intent.
 Keep in mind, your letter should be no more than two pages and include a handwritten signature.

 - Avoid being generic: Your application reviewer knows what program you're applying to, that you like their school, and that you want to grow by pursuing a degree with them.
+A lot of applicants will focus on these obvious details.
 Tell Saint Joseph's University something they don't know.
 Demonstrate your passion for the program and show how you've used your skills to get where you are.
+Catch their attention by writing something they haven't read hundreds of times before.

 - Choose your words wisely: You have a limited amount of space in which to get your message across and a limited amount of time to grab the attention of your application reviewer.
 Make sure every word you write is contributing to your message.
 If it's not, remove it.
 It's only taking away from the clarity of your message.